ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-2.md

 ---

 ## Status Update
-This is super preliminary and in-progress work from the winter of 2024 and more progress has been made so I will update this page later with a more up to date set of results in the coming months!
+This is super preliminary and in-progress work from the fall of 2023 and winter of 2024 and more progress has been made so I will update this page later with a more up to date set of results in the coming months!

 ## TL;DR